 Realtors rely on advertising Open Houses on the Internet and social media sites to attract potential buyers.
 It would be fairly simple for an assailant to plot an attack on a realtor because they know in advance exactly where the realtor will be.
 Most open houses last for several hours, so that gives a criminal a pretty large window-of-opportunity to get a real estate agent alone.

 Tips to Keep Yourself Safe

-- Tune into details that something is wrong.
-Payattention to clues that a client may not be who they say they are or that theymay mean you harm.
-If you are paying close attention, you can go with your instinct whensomething seems amiss and immediately look for a way out.
+Pay attention to clues that a client may not be who they say they are or that they may mean you harm.
+If you are paying close attention, you can go with your instinct when something seems amiss and immediately look for a way out.